PR toxin: In vitro

 Apparently the amount of polysomes wasn't the determining factor, the inhibition was not decreased by increasing the amount of polysomes.
-The increase of ph5 enzymes on the other hand, had a significant inhibitory effect.
-A higher concentration of ph5 enzymes made the inhibitory effect less effective.
-These findings proved that the PR toxin was not altering the polysomes but in some way disfunctions the ph5 enzymes.
+The increase of pH 5 enzymes on the other hand, had a significant inhibitory effect.
+A higher concentration of pH 5 enzymes made the inhibitory effect less effective.
+These findings proved that the PR toxin was not altering the polysomes but in some way dysfunctions the pH 5 enzymes.

 In vivo

-When the PR toxin was directly administered to rats, the protein synthesis in the liver was not as high as it normal would be.
-This in in vivo administration showed that the isolated cells from the rat's liver had a much lower transcriptional capacity.
+When the PR toxin was directly administered to rats, protein synthesis in the liver was not as high as it normally would be.
+This in vivo administration showed that the isolated cells from the rat's liver had a much lower transcriptional capacity.

-The process did not alter the uptake of amino acids in the liver, but exclusively the translational process was affected.
+The process did not alter the uptake of amino acids in the liver, but the translational process was exclusively affected.
 The toxic effect of this toxin is as expected close with the fact that the process of protein synthesis is inhibited.
-However the real toxic effect could be that some required proteins aren't made in a proper amount to function in a right way.
+However the real toxic effect could be that some required proteins aren't made in a proper amount.

 Mechanism of action

-Multiple experiments have shown the different effects of PR toxin: it can cause damage to the liver and kidney, can induce carcinogenicity, and can in vivo inhibit the DNA replication, protein synthesis, and transcription.
+Multiple experiments have shown the different effects of PR toxin: it can cause damage to the liver and kidney, can induce carcinogenicity, and can in vivo inhibit DNA replication, protein synthesis, and transcription.
 Most experiments on the effect of the PR toxin focus on the inhibition of protein synthesis and impairment of the liver.

 The PR toxin dysfunctions the transcriptional process in the liver.
-The RNA polymerases I & II, the two main RNA polymerase systems in the liver, are affected by the toxin.
+RNA polymerases I & II, the two main RNA polymerase systems in the liver, are affected by the toxin.
 The toxin needs no further enzymatic conversion to exert its effects on these systems.
 The liver seems to be the most influenced organ by the PR toxin.

 Toxicity

-The toxicity of PR toxin was measured both intraperitoneal as well as oral.
+The toxicity of PR toxin was measured both intraperitoneally as well as orally.
 The first determined median lethal dose of pure PR toxin intraperitoneal in weanling rats was 11 mg/kg.
 The oral median lethal dose was 115 mg/kg.
-The same study reported that ten minutes after an oral dose of 160 mg/kg, the animals experienced breathing problems that eventually lead to death.
+The same study reported that ten minutes after an oral dose of 160 mg/kg, the animals experienced breathing problems that eventually led to death.